less-lab-uva/CIT4DNN/README.md

 The bash script runs the experiment only 2 times in the interest of time.
 Please note that the script is run 10 times and average values are reported in the experiments presented in the paper.
 The script prints out the average number of faults present in the generated test sets as the final output which should approximately match the first row of Table 3 in the paper.

 The script runs for about 15 minutes and should display the below output.
 The runtime logs are saved in `Results/Logs` directory and the output in `Reports` directory.
-The script also saves sample test inputs in `Results/SampleInputs` directory.
+The script also saves sample test inputs as image files in `Results/SampleInputs` directory.

 ```
 ./run_mnist.sh